Mexican amusement park

 At the moment of the call I was sipping a piña colada and walking to the beach near El Cid Marina on the north end of Mazatlán.
 I had to stop for a moment and look around to make sure she wasn’t seeing some threat through the phone that I didn’t.

-Recently it happened again while I was watching the sun set over the ocean from my place and listening to Juanes sing “Es por ti” (probably for the fourth time...it's a really great song).
+Recently it happened again while I was watching the sun set over the ocean from my place and listening to Juanes sing “Es por ti” (probably for the fiftieth time...it's a really great song).
 Another friend called to tell me she had decided not to come visit me because Mexico was too dangerous.
 Did I mention she grew up in Ethiopia?

 These calls remind me how the energy generated by fear can either freeze us or free us.
 Change and leaving the zone of the predictable is uncomfortable.
 We have to do it though because personal growth stops when change stops, and you can’t have change without moving something around.
+Fear has the same power over you whether it’s warranted or unwarranted (as it is here).

 “To improve is to change, and to become perfect is to change often.” - Winston Churchill.